Azure/azure-openapi-validator/docs/rules.md

 For any PUT, response code should be 201 if resource was newly created and 200 if updated.

 Please refer to [put-resonse-schema-description.md](./put-resonse-schema-description.md) for details.

+### PutResponseSchemaDescription

+For any PUT, response code should be 201 if resource was newly created and 200 if updated.

+Please refer to [put-response-schema-description.md](./put-response-schema-description.md) for details.

 ### RepeatedPathInfo